 "Any device, from anywhere - at any time!"

 The Zhi# programming language boasts compiler and runtime support for XSD and OWL.
 Development started in 2002.
 Version 1.0 including tool support was released in 2009.

 The CHIL Knowledge Base Server is an adapter for existing ontology management systems.
 It was developed from 2004 to 2007.

-I contributed to the MorphoSys research project at the Department of Electrical & Computer Engineering at University of California, Irvine.
+From 2001 to 2002, I contributed to the MorphoSys research project at the Department of Electrical & Computer Engineering at University of California, Irvine.

 The Universal Bluetooth Remote Control System (BTRC) was a contribution to the 2001 IEEE Computer Society International Design Competition.